-This hotel is located about 30 minutes from the Nadi International airport, and offers every amenity you would expect from a hotel of the well respected Doubletree hotel chain… BUT more importantly, this Doubletree comes with a taste of Fiji and that is what sets this hotel apart!
-For our final night in Fiji we ate with our feet on the sand, and the sound of waves gently crashing on the shore just metres away from our table.
+This hotel is located about 30 minutes from the Nadi International airport, and offers every amenity you would expect from a hotel of the well-respected DoubleTree hotel chain.
+More importantly, this DoubleTree comes with a taste of Fiji and that is what sets this hotel apart!
+For our final night in Fiji we ate with our feet on the sand and the sound of waves gently crashing on the shore just metres away from our table.

-From the moment you arrive at the Doubletree’s jetty you know that you are in for something special; a short 3-minute ferry ride across a channel makes you feel that you are heading off to somewhere special and exclusive.
-To find out more or book this hotel, Doubletree resort by Hilton – Sonaisali Island
+From the moment you arrive at the DoubleTree’s jetty you know that you are in for a treat; a short 3-minute ferry ride across a channel makes you feel that you are heading off to somewhere special and exclusive.

-We stayed in an Ocean View Bure and this was easily the best, and most spacious room we stayed in during our entire Fiji stay!
+We stayed in an Ocean View Bure.
+This was easily the best and most spacious room we stayed in during our entire Fiji stay!
 What made this room so great?
-To start with, a large balcony, super high and airy ceilings… and a 5 star bathroom.
-Our room had two king size beds filled with the finest linens and softest mattresses, the type of bed that you fall into and just don’t want to leave…
+To start with, a large balcony, super high and airy ceilings…and a 5 star bathroom.
+Our room had two king size beds filled with the finest linens and softest mattresses, the type of bed that you fall into and just don’t want to leave..

 There were a large number of the bures facing the ocean, and the resort was filled with palm trees and bougainvillea.
 Like many Fiji resorts, there were a couple of options for dining, with the formal restaurant located picturesquely around the pool, and then a beach Bistro.
-We were pleased that the Doubletree offered some local fish (including crab) dishes as well as curries, as a couple of the bigger resorts lacked any local style food at all.
-(Offering purely Western style burger, pizza and spaghetti type offerings!)
+We were pleased that the DoubleTree offered some local fish (including crab) dishes as well as curries.
+A couple of the bigger resorts lacked any local style food at all, only offering purely Western style burger, pizza and spaghetti type offerings!

-Our kids had spotted the Kids Club while we were still on the boat travelling to Sonaisali Island… this was by far the most attractive kids club we saw, with a large space, gorgeous play equipment and views through palm trees across the water.
-(We did not participate in the activities though, staying just one night) The resort also accommodated our last minute request for our daughter to take a sunset horse ride down the island to a beach and back again, which was the perfect end to our Fiji holiday.
+Our kids spotted the Kids Club while we were still on the boat traveling to Sonaisali Island!
+This was by far the most attractive kids club we saw, with a large space, gorgeous play equipment, and views through palm trees across the water.
+However, we did not participate in the activities though because we were staying just one night.
+The resort also accommodated our last minute request for our daughter to take a sunset horse ride down the island to a beach and back again, which was the perfect end to our Fiji holiday.

 While the pool areas were spectacular, the majority of the resort overlooked a seawall, with a grey sand beach up one end.
 We did not do any snorkeling or kayaking to know whether it would be worthwhile (ask before booking if this is important to you).